-There were a range of policies and procedures in use at the practice.
-The practice held staff meetings every two months involving all staff where governance was discussed.
+There was a range of policies and procedures in use at the practice.
+The practice held quarterly staff meetings involving all staff where governance was discussed.
 Staff meetings were minuted to ensure that any staff not present could be made aware of topics which had been discussed.